A Tropical Escape: Our Suggestion for 7 Days of Extravagance on Bali

 Why the ‘Slow Travel’ trend is a perfect match for Ubud

-What is ‘Slow Travel’?
+What is ‘Slow Travel’ trend?
 It is an approach to travel that emphasizes connection to local people, cultures, food and music.
 It relies on the idea that a trip is meant to educate and have an emotional impact, while remaining sustainable for local communities and the environment.
 Travelling ‘slower’ involves transitioning from materialistic and consumerist luxury to wanting purposeful experiences and creating meaningful moments.
 Gone are the days when holiday makers want to have a schedule full of tours, hitting all the classic sightseeing spots; they now want to travel at their own pace while experiencing and tasting the local culture.
 ‘Slow tourism’ is characterized by reducing moving every few days and by taking time to explore local history and culture, while supporting the environment, ideally in one place for longer.
 The traveller’s main goals are relaxation, self-reflection, escape, engagement and discovery.

 Relax and Recharge: Enjoying the Luxurious Amenities of Viceroy Bali Resort